lyft/atlantis/README.md

 Since then this version has diverged significantly from upstream and was therefore detached.

-:warning: This repo is still still contains a lot of code from upstream which is slowly being phased out as we test our implementation in production.
+:warning: This repo still contains a lot of code from upstream which is slowly being phased out as we test our implementation in production.
 It is not ready for general consumption.

 ## What's different?